 Amsterdam is a year-round destination, but the city transforms dramatically with each season — from tulip-lined canals and orange-draped King’s Day celebrations in spring to sun-soaked canal terraces in summer, golden-leafed cycling paths in autumn, and twinkling light festivals in winter.
-Knowing what each season offers helps you plan the perfect Amsterdam trip, whether you’re chasing peak tulip blooms, looking for bargain hotel rates, or timing your visit around the city’s legendary festivals.
+Knowing what each season offers helps you plan the right trip, whether the goal is peak tulip blooms, bargain hotel rates, or timing a visit around the city’s legendary festivals.

 This seasonal Amsterdam guide breaks down what to expect month by month — including weather, major events, crowd levels, costs, and the best things to do in each season.
 Use it alongside our trip planning guide to build the ideal Amsterdam itinerary for any time of year.